 Mr. Lee Kwan Yee, Herrick, joined the Group in 2013 and is Head of Commercial Property Division.
 He is responsible for all commercial property related investments of the Group.
 Mr. Lee has over 25 years of experience in real estate investments with various types of projects.
 Mr. Lee was an Executive Director of the Henry Group Holdings Limited, a director of Colliers International in Hong Kong and worked for a number of international surveying firms before joining the Group.
-Mr. Lee is a member of the Royal Institute of Chartered Surveyors and the Hong Kong Institute of Surveyors.
 Mr. Lee has specialized skills for retail properties repositioning and asset enhancement by close relationships with reputable chain-store retail operators.